sourcegraph/handbook/content/engineering/developer-insights/code-insights/index.md

 ## Processes

-We share the [web org processes](../index.md#processes), plus the following for our team.
+We share the [Developer Insights org's processes](../index.md#processes), plus the following for our team.
 We use our [bi-weekly retrospective](#retrospectives) to identify any tweaks we should make that would improve our process.

 ### Weekly Sync